Cooking Temps: When To Cook Hot & Fast, When To Cook Low & Slow, And When To Do Both (Reverse Sear)

 OK, I'll admit, sometimes hot and fast actually is the best way to cook, but most of the time low and slow is better, and more often still, a combination of both methods, and a vital technique called reverse sear, is best of all.
 Let's discuss when to use each method, and how.

-Cooking the exterior and the interior properly
+Cooking the exterior and the interior separately

 The goal in most outdoor cooking is to get a nice dark exterior enriched with the countless complex flavors caused by the Maillard reaction and caramelization, and an interior that is cooked from edge to edge as close to the temperature that is optimum juicy and tender.
 This is true on both meats and vegetables.
 See my award-winning Meat Temperature Guide for more about ideal temperature targets.